Lindsey Vonn: World Cup Finals

 Before her season-ending crash on February 5 in Schladming, Vonn led in the World Cup downhill standings with 340 points.
 Several were within reach of taking the title during her absence from the tour.
-Overall champion Tina Maze, who trailed Vonn by more than a hundred points, took a 4th-place finish in Méribel and a win in Garmisch to close the gap to a single point with one race remaining at the World Cup finals in Lenzerheide.
+Overall champion Tina Maze, who trailed Vonn by more than a hundred points, took a 4th-place finish in Méribel and a win in Garmisch-Partenkirchen to close the gap to a single point with one race remaining at the World Cup finals in Lenzerheide.
 Weather conditions were in Vonn's favor, as officials canceled the race after numerous delays due to a thick fog on the lower section.
 As a result, she won her sixth downhill season title despite not competing in a downhill since mid-January.

 2014

 Vonn traveled to Austria for the first race of the 2014 Alpine Skiing World Cup, but ultimately decided not to compete during the first weekend.
 She announced plans to return to competition in late November.
 On November 20, 2013, Vonn re-injured her right knee straining it and partially tearing her right ACL after a crash during training.
-She returned to competition on December 6, finishing 40th the first of two downhill races in Lake Louise, Canada, then 11th in the second downhill on December 7, followed by a 5th place in the super-G on December 8.
+She returned to competition on December 6, finishing 40th the first of two downhill races in Lake Louise, Alberta, then 11th in the second downhill on December 7, followed by a 5th place in the super-G on December 8.
 In December, she said of her preparation for the 2014 Winter Olympics that "I'm going to play it safe and race minimal races, so I can get the confidence and the timing and the feeling of racing again.
 I'm really going to be safe and smart as I can."

-On January 7, 2014, Vonn announced that she would not compete in the Sochi 2014 Winter Games because she had re-injured her right knee on December 21, 2013, while skiing in France.
+On January 7, 2014, Vonn announced that she would not compete in the 2014 Winter Olympics because she had re-injured her right knee on December 21, 2013, while skiing in France.
 "I am devastated to announce that I will not be able to compete in Sochi.
 I did everything I possibly could to somehow get strong enough to overcome having no ACL but the reality has sunk in that my knee is just too unstable to compete at this level.
 I'm having surgery soon so that I can be ready for the World Championships at home in Vail next February.
 On a positive note, this means there will be an additional spot so that one of my teammates can go for gold.
 Thank you all so much for all of the love and support.
 I will be cheering for all of the Olympians and especially team USA!"
-ESPN posted a reference to her announcement, a few hours after Lindsey wrote the aforementioned on her Facebook page.
+ESPN posted a reference to her announcement, a few hours after Vonn wrote the aforementioned on her Facebook page.